 You can counter-respond to that notice and maybe get it back up, but at the end of the day, your risk is that all this work you put into that content gets removed.
-All the traffic that you are hoping for for that content cannot exist because the copyright owner is able to have that removed from the Internet.
+All the traffic you are hoping for that content cannot exist because the copyright owner can have that removed from the Internet.

 Charlie Clark: Sounds good.
 Thank you.

 Enrico Schaefer: All right, everybody.
 That’s it for today.
-Again, to our clients, to our prospective clients, to all the social media influencers out there, to the law professors, to the law students, thank you very much for listening to the TechLaw podcast.
+Again, to our clients, prospective clients, all the social media influencers, law professors, and law students, thank you very much for listening to the TechLaw podcast.
 We’ll see you next time.